Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Functional Normalizing Flow

-As depicted in Table $\ref{table:relative Householder}$, the relative errors are small, indicating that the posterior covariance functions obtained by the NF-iVI and pCN sampling algorithms are quantitatively similar.
+As depicted in Table \ref{table:relative linear}, the relative errors are small, indicating that the posterior covariance functions obtained by the NF-iVI and pCN sampling algorithms are quantitatively similar.

-Additionally, we will leverage this problem to demonstrate the discretization invariance of functional Householder flow.
-To assess the impact of discretization, we discretize the problem using 50, 75, 100, 200, and 300 grid points in a regular mesh.
-The final results are shown in Figure $\ref{fig:discreate invariance}$.
+Additionally, we will leverage this problem to demonstrate the discretization invariance of our flow model. { To maintain conciseness, we present the discretization-invariance numerical experiments only for the Householder flow.
+The analogous results for the other three proposed flow models, which exhibit similar properties, are omitted but can be fully reproduced and verified using the publicly available code.}

-To further validate the discrete invariance of our model, we computed the \(L^2\)-error between the mean functions of the approximate posterior and the true values across various discrete levels.
-In Table \ref{table:L2error1}, the numbers above are different discreate level we used for NF-iVI, and the numbers below are the relative errors between the means function obtained by NF-iVI and the truth function, respectively.
-As detailed in Table \ref{table:L2error1}, the \(L^2\)-errors between the mean functions derived from our algorithm and the true values are consistent across different discretizations.
+To assess the impact of discretization, we discretize the problem using 50, 75, 100, 200, and 300 grid points in a regular mesh, and compute the \(L^2\)-error between the mean functions of the approximate posterior and the background truth across various discrete levels.
+In Table \ref{table:L2error1}, the numbers above are different discrete level we used for NF-iVI, and the numbers below are the relative errors between the means function obtained by NF-iVI and the true function, respectively.
+As detailed in Table \ref{table:L2error1}, the \(L^2\)-errors between the mean functions derived from our algorithm and the truth are consistent across different discretizations.
 Furthermore, Table \ref{table:covariancesame1} presents a comparison of the covariance functions of the approximate posterior for several discrete levels.
-In the table, the numbers above are different discreate level we used for NF-iVI, and the numbers below are the exact values of the covariance function evaluated at the points $(x_1, x_1), (x_1,x_2), (x_1,x_3), (x_2,x_2)$, where $x_1=0.3, x_2=0.5, x_3=0.7$.
+In the table, the numbers above are different discrete level we used for NF-iVI, and the numbers below are the exact values of the covariance function evaluated at the points $(x_1, x_1), (x_1,x_2), (x_1,x_3), (x_2,x_2)$, where $x_1=0.3, x_2=0.5, x_3=0.7$.
 Collectively, these findings substantiate the assertion that the approximate posteriors generated by our proposed algorithm are invariant to the different discrete levels.

-By integrating the numerical findings presented in Figure \ref{fig:discreate invariance} and Tables \ref{table:L2error1} and \ref{table:covariancesame1} with the theoretical results established in Theorem \ref{thm:discreate invariance}, we have successfully demonstrated the discretization invariance of the functional Householder flow.
+By integrating the numerical findings presented in Tables \ref{table:L2error1} and \ref{table:covariancesame1} with the theoretical results established in Theorem \ref{thm:discrete invariance}, we have successfully demonstrated the discretization invariance of the flow model.